BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 ### [00:27:00] Closing Thoughts and How to Reach David Pereira

-**Bill Raymond AI:** This has been a great conversation, David Pereira, I really appreciate everything that you've shared today.
+**Bill Raymond:** This has been a great conversation, David Pereira, I really appreciate everything that you've shared today.
 Before we wrap up, could you share how people might be able to reach you?

 **David Pereira:** Sure.
 So you can reach me out on LinkedIn.
 I'm quite available there.
 Also, you can find more about me in my website.
 There you'll find courses as well as my book with a sample.
 So you can get the book sample there for free.
 So that's how you can reach out to me.

-**Bill Raymond AI:** Wonderful.
+**Bill Raymond:** Wonderful.
 And I will make sure I provide all of those links on the https://agileinaction.com website.
 If you're watching this video on YouTube, or if you're listening to the podcast in a podcast app, just go down there to the show notes, the description, and you will find all of those links to reach David along with the full transcript of this podcast.

-**Bill Raymond AI:** David Pereira, thank you so much for your time today.
+**Bill Raymond:** David Pereira, thank you so much for your time today.
 I really appreciate it!

 **David Pereira:** Thank you.
 It's a pleasure being here.